centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 * `product` - sent as `[displayID]` registers customer e-mail in the Newsletter list with a specific product,
 * `item` - sent as `[displayID]-[sizeID]`, same as in [POST /items/{item}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item_) or [POST /items/{item}/quantity/{quantity}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item__quantity__quantity_), registers customer e-mail in the Newsletter list with a specific product size.

-#### Sign-up voucher code

-`Would you sign up if we offered you a discount?`

-[Automatic voucher on newsletter sign-up - is it possible in Centra?]

 ### Basket / selection

 `Sure you got everything you wanted?`